ahlem-phantom/AI-HealthCare-Assistant/README.md

 <!-- CONTRIBUTING -->
 ## 😎 Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Any contributions you make are **greatly appreciated**.
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project